MrJohnson7/Java-NetBeans-IDE/README.md

 # Java-Level2-Programs
 Java Programs over the years
 After I took C++ level 1 and 2, in one semester.
-I decided to take Java level 1 and 2, the next semester These are my Java Level 2 programs.
+I decided to take Java level 1 and 2, the next semester.
+These are my Java Level 2 programs.